Inserting Coveo Components

 You can make these changes available as default, or edit the assignment rules to only activate this page for specific users or profiles.

-Once you are done with the assignment rules, click the Save button.
+Once you’re done with the assignment rules, click Save.

 Now that your page is saved, at the top right of the page, select Back.

-Select the Coveo Insight Panel component, and select the Set Up a Search Page button.
+Select the Coveo Insight Panel component, and click Set Up a Search Page.

 Choose the tabs you want to have in your panel, and select Create Page.
 You can always change the tabs later.

-Step 2 - Configure Your Lightning Insight Panel Component in Coveo Cloud
+Step 2: Configure Your Coveo Insight Panel Lightning Component in Coveo Cloud

-In your Coveo Cloud Administration Console (see Logging in to Coveo Cloud V2), select the query pipeline used by your Insight Panel and access the query pipeline Query Parameters (see Adding and Managing Query Pipeline Query Parameters).
+On the Query Pipelines page of the Coveo Administration Console, select the query pipeline used by your Coveo Insight Panel Lightning Component and access the query pipeline Query Parameters tab (see Manage Query Parameter Rules).

 In the Machine Learning tab, add an Automatic Relevance Tuning (ART) model with the Enable Intelligent Term Detection (ITD) option selected (see Activating Machine Learning Intelligent Term Detection (ITD) in Salesforce).

-In the Query Parameters tab, add a rule overriding the large query (lq) parameter value:
+In the Query Parameters tab, add a rule overriding the large query (lq) parameter value with the

 Click Add Rule, and then select Query Parameters With Code.